openmessaging/openschema/spec_en.md

 # OpenSchema Specification

-## I. Abstract
+## 1. Abstract

-This specificition defines a vendor-neutral OpenSchema metadata and interaction modes, targeting the data schema domain.
+This specification defines a vendor-neutral OpenSchema metadata and interaction modes, targeting the data schema domain.

-## II.
-Compatibility Mode
+## 2. Compatibility Mode

 The compatibility mode defines the compatibility rules concerning which changes you’re allowed to make to the schema without breaking the consumers, and how to handle upgrades for the different types of schema changes